 The LMMI conferences have inspired numerous collections of essays, individual books, and other artistic creations.

 The LMMI is managed by a UPEI faculty and staff committee, including ex-officio members and special (community/scholar) guests; every two years an outstanding Montgomery scholar is invited by the committee to select a conference theme and to oversee the academic integrity of the conference and a possible publication or project inspired by it.
-The LMMI reports to the UPEI Vice-President of Research, Robert Gilmour, who appoints the chair for a three-year term.
+The LMMI reports to the UPEI Vice-President Academic and Research, Robert Gilmour, who appoints the chair for a three-year term.
 Philip Smith is the current chair.

 The LMMI counts among its active Canadian celebrity supporters the Hon.
 Adrienne Clarkson, who was Canadian Patron while Governor General of Canada; and best-selling authors Jane Urquhart and Anne-Marie MacDonald; and Her Imperial Highness Princess Takamado of Japan, who has served as International Patron of the LMMI since 2004.